Business Academy - Baremetrics

 So you want to be your own boss?
 Start a successful business?
 But you worry about the risk and potential hardship that comes with funding your business ideas?

-You’re right to do so.
+You're right to be cautious about risk.
 Only half of new businesses make it to year five.
 And these days, many successful entrepreneurs start out with businesses that require minimal investment, like freelancing or consulting.

 Low-cost ideas may not be the sexiest, but they're safe, won't break your bank, and will provide you with ample more learning experiences than you'd get working for anyone.

-Here are a few low-risk ideas to jumpstart your entrepreneurship or help fund your current venture.
+Here are 12 proven low-risk ideas to jumpstart your entrepreneurship or help fund your current venture.

 People love the water, and there's high demand for things to do around it.
 One of the coolest water events I've participated in was a craft beer-tasting cruise around Manhattan.